TroubleNation FAQs

 1. Go to your group’s page and click Manage

-4. Click Save — your group will now appear on the map and be searchable!
+4. Click Save — your group will now appear on the map and in search results!

 WATCH VIDEO